 There are many different therapies, medications, and treatments currently available to help individuals overcome alcoholism and drug addiction.
 It’s important to remember that there’s not currently a medication available that will completely alleviate all the effects of addiction, including withdrawal and cravings, while ensuring long-lasting sobriety.
 Even with the aid of medications, individuals must receive counseling and a variety of other treatments in order to sustain sobriety and enjoy a long-term recovery.

 If you or someone you love would like to learn more about the available treatments, the Palm Beach Institute is here to help.
-Call us today for a free consultation or assessment with one of our experienced recovery specialists.
+Call us today at 855-534-3574 or contact us online for a free consultation or assessment with one of our experienced recovery specialists.
 Your new life of health and happiness is just one phone call away.